Anxiety is a common issue that many experience at some time or another.

 In fact, it is estimated that over 40 million adults deal with this, and more are being diagnosed each year.

-In this post, you will find 9 natural solutions for anxiety relief that are doctor recommended and work well.
+In this post, you will find 9 easy tips for anxiety relief that are doctor recommended and work well.

 I myself have dealt with anxiety (and panic attacks) for many years.
 If you are dealing with this, I know just what you are going through!

 If you suffer from anxiety please read on.
-I have 9 helpful tips for dealing with severe anxiety that I think can really help!
+I have 9 helpful tips for anxiety that I think can really help!

 What Is Anxiety?